theotherp/nzbhydra2/readme.md

 TODO

 ### Major improvements over NZBHydra v1
-* Improved performance especially when using many indexers and/or doing multiple searches concurrently (TODO numbers)
+* Improved performance especially when using many indexers and/or doing multiple searches concurrently.
+Up to six times faster search times (ignoring indexer response times):
+  * I wrote a benchmark.
+5*3 concurrent searches took v1 71 seconds while v2 only took 11 seconds.
+5 subsequent searches took 24 versus 6 seconds.
 * Display of search progress with update messages and option to cancel searching
 * RSS support which will cache the results for a given time
 * Proper filtering of displayed results on the search results page